wazuh/wazuh-documentation/source/user-manual/configuration/centralized-agent-configuration.rst

 ``os``
 ------

-This option allows you to assign the block to an operating system.
+Allows assignment of the block to an operating system.

 .. topic:: Default value